dashpay/docs/introduction/information.rst

 Mining
   :ref:`Miners <mining>` process transactions on the Dash network and publish them on the blockchain.
-As a reward for doing this, miners are paid 45% of the block reward.
+As a reward for doing this, miners are paid a percentage of the block reward.
+The current percentage can be found in :ref:`this table <block-reward-reallocation>`.

 Mobile Wallet
   These are wallets available on mobile devices (iOS + Android).